FlxAV/SWEN303-Expense-App/prototype.md

 ## Prototype Description

+When opening the app, the user is presented with the getting started screen, allowing them to "**Log in**" or "**Sign Up**".

 ![1](images/Get_Started.png)

-The get started gives you the option to "Log in" or "Sign Up".
+Clicking "**Sign Up**" will take you to the page below, requiring information to create a new account.
+Options to sign up using Google or Apple are offered, making the process smoother.

 ![2](images/Create_Account.png)

-If you click on "Sign Up" you get taken to this page which requires you to fill in some information and set up a password, there is also the option so sign up using Google or Apple.
+When clicking "**Log In**", the below screen is shown requesting the users email and password.

 ![3](images/Log_In.png)

-If you click on "Log In" this is the page which asks for your email and password, or to log in using Apple or Google.
+Once Logged in you are taken to the main "**Manage**" tab.
+If no groups have been created, it will look like the below screenshot with only a button to create a group.
+The tabs located at the top, "**Groups**" and "**Friends**" allow the user to swipe left and right between the two.
+There is a hot bar located at the bottom with 5 buttons: "**Manage**", "**Analytics**", "**Add**", "**Activity**", and "**Profile**".

 ![4](images/Group_tab__un-filled_.png)

-Once Logged in you are taken to the main screen, which is the manage tab.
-In here if you have no groups it will look like so with a button to create groupe located in the middle in purple.
-Other noticeable things are the groups and friends tabs at the top which you can actually swipe left and right between the two.
-As welll as the hot bar at the bottom with 5 buttons: Manage, Analytics, Add, Activity, Profile.

-![5](images/Create_new_group.png)

-After clicking on the purple "+Create new group" button you are taken to a tab to create said group.
-At the top would be the default icon for a group with a plus which allows you to modify this image to your liking.
-There is a space to insert a name for the group, a space for a description, and a search bar.
-This search bar is look up the name of a friend that is in your friends list, there is a filter icon which allows you to narrow down your searching.
+After clicking on the purple "**+ Create new group**" button you are taken to a tab to create said group.
+At the top would be the selected icon for the group with a plus which allows you to modify this to your liking (such as a waterdrop for water bills, lighting for electricity bill, etc).
+There are text fields for the group name, description, and a search bar.
+This search bar allows the user to look up the name of a friend that is in your friends list, along with a filter which lets the user narrow down their search.

 Beneath it is the members you have currently added to your group with a button that allows you to remove them if unwanted from the group.
 Beneath that again is a list of all your friends in alphabetical order which you can scroll through.
-In the top left is "Back" with an arrow, this would just take you back to the groups tab.
-At the top right is "Done" which you click once you have completed all the steps required for creating a group ("Done" is in the prototype however this image is missing it).
+In the top left is "**Back**" with an arrow, this would just take you back to the groups tab.
+At the top right is "**Done**" which you click once you have completed all the steps required for creating a group.

+![5](images/Create_new_group.png)

 ![6](images/Group_tab__filled_.png)